eshrh/anki-kunren/README.md

 + `h`: hint the current stroke
 + `n`: next kanji in the expression
 + `esc`: quit

+### Notes
++ When the size parameter is changed, all tolerances get multiplied by the ratio of `size/109`.

 ## Other
 This project uses KanjiVG stroke order data.